Kaia15/callify/SpringRESTTemplate.md

 ### Interceptors
 - **RestTemplateHeaderModifierInterceptor.java**: Adds a custom header (`"Foo": "bar"`) to the HTTP response.

+### Flow
+1. **Service B Sends Request to RestTemplate:**
+- Service B uses RestTemplate to initiate an HTTP request to Service A.**

+2. **Request Intercepted by RestTemplate Interceptors:**
+- Before the request is sent to Service A, it passes through any configured RestTemplate interceptors in Service B. These interceptors can modify the request (e.g., adding headers, logging details, etc.).

+3. **Request Sent to Service A:**
+- After passing through the interceptors, the RestTemplate sends the request to Service A.

+4. **Service A Processes Request and Sends Response:**
+- Service A processes the request and sends back an HTTP response.

+5. **Response Intercepted by RestTemplate Interceptors:**
+- Before the response is returned to the original requester in Service B, it again passes through the RestTemplate interceptors.
+These interceptors can modify the response (e.g., adding headers, logging details, etc.).

+6. **Response Returned to Service B:**
+- Finally, the processed response is returned to the code in Service B that made the original request.

 ## How to Run

 1. **Build the project:**